Uniform in gravity estimates for 2D water waves: Notation, preliminaries and equations of motion

 \section{Notation, preliminaries and equations of motion}

 In this paper we write $a \lesssim b$ if there exists a universal constant $C>0$ so that $a\leq Cb$.
 We write $a \lesssim_M b$ if there exits a constant $C(M)$ depending only on $M$ so that $a \leq C(M) b$.
 Similar definitions for $a \lesssim_{M_1, M_2} b$ etc. For singular integrals, all integrals will be understood in the principle value sense and we will suppress writing p.v. in front of the integrals.
+In this paper we will follow the notation used in \cite{Ag21} which is itself based on the notation used in \cite{Wu97, Wu09, KiWu18, Wu19}.-